cassandrale179/FCC-challenge/README.md

 # FCC-challenge
-A collection of FCC algorithm scripting and my solution.
+A collection of FCC algorithm scripting and my solution in JavaScript.